 Q. What does the test involve?

-You will usually have the option of taking the test at home or at a drive-through testing site.
+We will usually have the option of taking the test at home or at a drive-through testing site.

 Q. How quickly can I get results?